Mmabore-Molaba/alx-low_level_programming/0x01-variables_if_else_while/README.md

 #!/bin/bash
 This is a README.md for the second alx-low_level_programming task: If and while Script 0- This program will assign a random number to the variable n each time it is executed.
 Complete the source code in order to print the last digit of the number stored in the variable n
+Script 1- This program will assign a random number to the variable n each time it is executed.
+Complete the source code in order to print the last digit of the number stored in the variable n(more info on task)